 Downtown Indy Restaurants

-This fee covers meals and all materials throughout the Academy.
+This fee covers all materials and some meals (Friday and Saturday dinner, Saturday breakfast, and snacks) throughout the Academy.
 Each institution is responsible for the travel and lodging expenses of their participants.

 "IFC Academy was a turning point for myself and my executive board.
 It really showed us how to work together and more importantly get our fraternities in our council to work together to better our Greek Life, student body, and local community.
 Since returning from the trip we have been able to help create an environment with chapters working together and helping one another on their own."